 When we notice our thoughts, we are no longer one with them, and thus, their power over us weakens.

-Then, we can remind ourselves of other options that are potentially available for us at this point.
+Then, we can remind ourselves of other possible options.
 The intention is not necessarily to convince ourselves that what we fear won’t happen but to question the worst-case scenario and consider different possibilities.

 For This Purpose, the Following Exercises May Be Used: